 885 West 11th (left) was a garden (a rocky diluvial suburb of a garden) I grew up in.
 In many ways, it was the classic American story.
 On the other hand, it was a place like no other: It was mine!
 (Click for map)

-Further afield to the south, down San Antonio Ave, was the Upland Brethren in Christ Church: A second home for a faithful family, if not particularly pious (by grandfather's standards).
-Across the street was Upland College where my Dad first came to California, and it's offshoot Upland Academy, our church's school which later became Western Christian High School on another campus, which I attended.
-My paternal Grandparents lived on a small lot on Arrow Highway in a direct line between the church and the Upland College gymnasium, where I oft ventured in my teen years.
+Further afield to the south, down San Antonio Ave, was the Upland Brethren in Christ Church: A second home for a faithful family, if not particularly pious (by my grandfather's standards).
+Across the street was Upland College where my Dad first came to California, and its offshoot Upland Academy, our church's school which later became Western Christian High School on another campus, which I attended.
+My paternal grandparents lived on a small lot on Arrow Highway in a direct line between the church and the Upland College gymnasium, where I oft ventured in my teen years.

 By bicycle I eventually mastered the stores and businesses of downtown Upland (left), and haunted the Carnegie-established Upland Public Library, where I visited distant places and times, and discovered the stars-- of Science Fiction!
 Next door to the Library was the Upland Police Station, of which my Father was a Reserve Officer.
 I was once locked up there, via my father's idea of "seeing what it's like so you'll stay out!"
-I had a friend who lived in the Cracker-Jack mansion (built by the inventor of Cracker-Jacks; the famed peanuts, popcorn and a prize snack).
+I had a friend who lived in the Cracker-Jack mansion (built by the inventor of Cracker-Jacks; the famed peanuts, popcorn, and prize snack).
 I also built forts and had rotten-orange wars with my buddies in the groves.

 The rest of my life is what this digital Sandbox holds!
 So take off your shoes and socks, roll up your blue-jean cuffs, and climb in.
 The sand is warm!